danwhitston/benefits-modeller/README.md

 # Explore the GUI representation of the parse tree
 ```

-To recompile the grammar into a Python parser, use:
+Alternatively, to recompile the grammar into a Python parser, WHICH IS WHAT GETS USED BY OUR RUNNER SCRIPT, use:

 ```sh
 antlr4 -o ./lib/ -Dlanguage=Python3 -visitor -no-listener BENEFIT_LANGUAGE.g4